Genivia/ugrep/README.md

                   behave as traditional grep.

            -g, --no-group
                   Do not group multiple pattern matches on the same matched  line.
-                  Output the matched line again for each additional pattern match, using `+' as the field separator for each additional match.
+                  Output the matched line again for each additional pattern match, using `+' as the field separator.

            --group-separator=SEP
                   Use SEP as a group separator for context options -A, -B, and -C.
                   By default SEP is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.
 This  is  the  default when  there is only one file (or only standard input) to search.

            --help Print a help message.

            -I     Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 This option applies to ASCII letters only.

            --include=GLOB
                   Search only files whose name matches GLOB (using wildcard match- ing).
 A  glob  can  use *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
 If GLOB con- tains  /,  file pathnames are matched.
 Otherwise file basenames are matched.
 Note that --exclude patterns  take  priority  over --include patterns.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
 If GLOB contains /, full pathnames are  matched.
                   Otherwise  basenames  are matched.
 Note that --exclude-dir pat- terns take priority over --include-dir  patterns.
 This  option may be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories whose name matches  one  or  more  globs  (as  if  specified  by --include  and  --include-dir).
 Lines  starting with a `#' and empty lines in FILE are ignored.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies  the  number  of  threads spawned to search files.
-By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files  are  matched  in the same order as the files specified.
+By default, an optimum number of threads is spawned to search files simultaneously.   -J1  disables threading: files are searched in the same order as specified.

            -j, --smart-case
                   Perform case insensitive matching unless PATTERN contains a cap- ital letter.
 Case insensitive matching applies to ASCII letters only.

            --json Output file matches in JSON.
 Use options -H, -n, -k,  and  -b to specify additional properties.
 See also option --format.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are expanded when columns are counted, see option --tabs.

            -L, --files-without-match
                   Only  the names of files not containing selected lines are writ- ten to standard output.
 Pathnames  are  listed  once  per  file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard  output.   ugrep  will only search a file until a match has been found,  making  searches  potentially  less  expensive.
                   Pathnames  are  listed  once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays the LABEL value when input is read from standard  input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force output to be line buffered.
 By default,  output  is  line buffered  when  standard output is a terminal and block buffered otherwise.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern `MAGIC' are  searched.
                   The  signature "magic bytes" at the start of a file are compared to the `MAGIC' regex pattern.
 When matching, the file  will  be searched.
 This option may be repeated and may be combined with options -O and -t to expand the search.
 This  option  is  rela- tively  slow as every file on the search path is read to compare `MAGIC'.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM  matches  for  each  file  pro- cessed.

            --max-depth=NUM
                   Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM
                   If -R or -r is specified, restrict the number of  files  matched to  NUM.
-If -J1 is specified, files  are  matched  in  the  same order as the files specified.
+Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.

            -N, --only-line-number
                   The line number of the matching line in the file is output with- out  displaying the match.
 The line number counter is reset for each file processed.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            --no-hidden